Navigating Resistance During Your Healing Journey

 Engage in Dialogue with the Resistance:

-• It is safe for me to change and grow
+• It is safe for me to grow at my own pace

 Cultivate a Sense of Safety: